LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 };
 ```

-As you can see it is not the entire dentry table, but what a single entry is.
+As you may notice, this struct is quite bare compared to the stat struct because the inode links to all the metadata.
+This strut also defines a single entry rather than the entire table because readdir() uses a directory stream from opendir().

 ### Linux File Permissions